solana-labs/solana/docs/src/paper-wallet/paper-wallet-usage.md

+---
-# Paper Wallet Usage
+title: Paper Wallet Usage
+---

 Solana commands can be run without ever saving a keypair to disk on a machine.
 If avoiding writing a private key to disk is a security concern of yours, you've come to the right place.

-{% hint style="warning" %}
-Even using this secure input method, it's still possible that a private key gets written to disk by unencrypted memory swaps.
+> Even using this secure input method, it's still possible that a private key gets written to disk by unencrypted memory swaps.
 It is the user's responsibility to protect against this scenario.
-{% endhint %}

 ## Before You Begin